AdaniKamal/Portfolio/README.md

 Static HTML and CSS edition, including all portfolio and CTF updates.
 No npm installation, framework, database or server required.

-## Replace the previous source

-In your local clone of Portfolio-Dani, keep the .git folder and any unrelated files.
-Remove the previous exported portfolio source and configuration (app, build, components, db, drizzle, examples, hooks, lib, scripts, tests, vendor, worker, .openai, .npmrc, package.json, package-lock.json, next.config.ts, vite.config.ts, tsconfig.json, postcss.config.mjs, eslint.config.mjs, drizzle.config.ts and components.json).
-Replace the old public folder.
-Copy this package's public folder, vercel.json and README.md to the repository root.
-Review and commit the changes.
-Do not delete your repository or its .git folder.

 ## Vercel

 Framework Preset: Other